f-lawe/plugin.video.orange.fr/README.md

 This plugin is not officially commissioned/supported by Orange.
 It has not been tested with paid channel packs or from any other internet provider.

 ## Description
 This addon brings Orange TV to Kodi.
-It provides a m3u channel list and an XMLTV files you can load into your PVR client.
+It provides a m3u channel list and an XMLTV file you can load into your PVR client.

 ## Install
 Download and install the ZIP archive directly into Kodi, then pass the data files to your PVR client.